1Registration and Login

 To list the items, activate the cell, where the list should appear, highlight the text and press list button.
 There are 2 types of lists: numbered and unnumbered.

 To go to the next level, insert cursor just before the text that should be moved and hit the TAB button, the text will be numbered one level futher from the left.

 Lists can be taken up to 9th level maximum.

-Under the tab "Formatting settings" the user can either find all the formatting settings together or Paragraph Styles separately from the Inline Styles.
+Under the tab "Formatting settings" the user can find all the formattings available.
+The formattings are divided into three groups:

 If the user clicks on the paragraph and then selects a paragraph style, the entire paragraph will be formatted accordingly.

 If the user selects the inline style and the cursor is positioned on one word, only the selected word will be formatted.
 To format the entire section, the user should first mark the section completely and then apply the selected inline style.

 Whereas the inline styles are universal for all users, the list of paragraph styles depends on the particular system.

 In SMASHDOCs it is possible to enhance visually individual words, sentences or complete sections by using individual formatting.
 The following formatting options are available:

 - Hervorheben (Highlight in English)